Healthdirect Free Australian health advice you can count on.

 How is dysphagia treated?

-If you have dysphagia, the most appropriate treatment will depend on the cause.
+If you have dysphagia, treatment will depend on the cause.
+This may involve medicines or surgery.

 Treatment can sometimes include:

-• changing the textures of foods or drinks
+• changing the textures of your food and drinks

 • learning new swallowing techniques

-• doing exercises to help muscles work better and stimulate nerves that trigger the swallowing reflex
+• doing exercises to help your muscles work better and stimulate nerves that trigger the swallowing reflex

-• taking medicine to reduce stomach acid reflux or relax your oesophagus
+• taking medicines to reduce stomach acid reflux

-In severe cases, you might need to change to a liquid diet.
-Another option is to have food and drink given through a feeding tube that goes directly into your stomach.
+Some people need to change to a special diet.
+This may involve changing the texture or thickness of the food and drinks you eat and drink.
+In severe cases, food and drink can be given through a feeding tube that goes directly into your stomach.

 Can dysphagia be prevented?

 Dysphagia cannot be prevented.
-However, dysphagia treatments can help prevent complications.
+However, treatment can help prevent complications.

 For more information on dysphagia, see your doctor.